-It holds the record for the World’s Largest Antique, and its purchase and journey from London to Arizona certainly created some excitement!
-The London Bridge was built in 1831 to span the River Thames in London.
-In the early 1960s it began sinking into the river and was put up for auction.
+The London Bridge in Lake Havasu City holds the record for the World’s Largest Antique, and its purchase and journey from London to Arizona certainly created some excitement.
+The bridge was built in 1831 to span the River Thames in London.
+In the early 1960s, it began sinking into the river and was put up for auction.
 McCulloch won the bridge for Lake Havasu City with his bid of $2,460,000.

 The London Bridge was dismantled brick by brick over the course of three years and slowly reconstructed in Lake Havasu City.
 Pittsburg Point, which was once a peninsula jutting into the lake, was turned into an island (now called “the island” by locals) by dredging a narrow channel under the bridge.
 The London Bridge officially opened in 1971, with much celebrating and fanfare.
 Today, tourists flock to Lake Havasu City to visit this amazing London Landmark rising out of the desert.

 The Most Awesome Things to Do in Lake Havasu City

 Yes, the London Bridge is a must-see when you’re visiting Lake Havasu City, but what else should you put on your bucket list?
 Let’s take a look at all the fun in the sun you can have in Lake Havasu City.
 Here’s the truth — unless it’s high summer, you want to be outdoors!
 Here are our favorite things to do in Lake Havasu.

 Boating on Lake Havasu

 Lake Havasu straddles the border between California and Arizona and encompasses 19,300 acres.
 This massive lake in the desert is well known for recreational fishing and boating, attracting more than 750,000 visitors every year.
 Most anglers fish for bass, and there are numerous tournaments held on Lake Havasu each year.